David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 5. ~Add in Multi-Agent Orchestra scaffold~
 - ### TODO Note: I've spent 3 days frantically trying to get GPT-OSS to work via Ollama, Triton, vLLM and even by changing operating systems.
 - After a quick google I found that it needs a further 4-bit quantization to run the 20B model on 14GB unified RAM, or the GPT-120b requires 66GB unified RAM
-- I should be able to fit 2 x GPT-oss 120gb on my main PC with those numbers so am working on a quantization and will probably use Huffing Face transformers to run it.
+- I should be able to fit 2 x GPT-oss 120gb on my main PC with those numbers so am working on a quantization.
+- Ironically this means changing all the code back to Ollama again since that unifies memory really well for Q_4_KM (I may switch to Q_4_XL later)
-- The sensible thing would have been to _google first_ but thats no fun.
+- The sensible thing would have been to _google first_ but thats no fun (plus they hadn't worked that out yet)
-6. Rebuild Distributed network on Ubuntu and bootable vLLM (I forgot Triton doesn't do 'single-node, hybrid RAM via KV offload') server.
 - Note: Whilst single-node KV cache is a given on windows with things like LMStudio, on Linux its not so simple.
 The other option would be Tensor RT, NV-link (waaaay outside my budget) and lots of pain.

-    - Note2: For the easiest offloading vLLM works a charm, uses OpenAI_API format and is fast, easy-to-use (comparatively to Tensor RT) and gives more control than ollama.
+6. Rebuild Distributed network on Ubuntu and bootable vLLM (I forgot Triton doesn't do 'single-node, hybrid RAM via KV offload') server.
 7. Test various different quants of GPT-oss.
 8. Adjust the agents docker requirements so they aren't just a mirror of mine (ALWAYS check this before anything beyond early dev).
-9.
-**_Revisit containerization in Docker to implement security using four seperate docker containers:_**
+9. **_Revisit containerization in Docker to implement security using four seperate docker containers:_**
-6. Adapt 'CodeAgent' agentic loop to scroll and clean chunks of text opposed to current 'sales data implementation.
+10. Adapt 'CodeAgent' agentic loop to scroll and clean chunks of text opposed to current 'sales data implementation.
-7. Test 'Graph-RAG' schema and 'Graph-RAG' storage.
+11. Test 'Graph-RAG' schema and 'Graph-RAG' storage.
-8. Test AI schema tagging, erroneous data input.
+12. Test AI schema tagging, erroneous data input.
-8. Generate schema instructions 'for AI, by AI' using GPT5.
+13. Generate schema instructions 'for AI, by AI' using GPT5.
-9. Finalise Graph schema and test data collection methods to test.
+14. Finalise Graph schema and test data collection methods to test.
     - Test 'Graph R1' architecture to see if it actually adds the value it promises.
-10. **_Revisit containerization in Docker to implement security using 5 separate docker containers:_**
+15. **_Revisit containerization in Docker to implement security using 5 separate docker containers:_**
 Part 1:
   - **_Container A (orchestrator/UI): runs the Dashboard/HTTP/UI, builds tools, telemetry, and orchestrates agents._**
   - **_Container B/C/D (agent executors): long-lived, isolated containers where each agent’s python_interpreter code runs.
 These are the “sandboxes,” one per agent._**